 Have you ever dreamed of immersing yourself in Spanish culture?
 Being able to speak directly to foreign people?
 Ordering food without looking foolish?
 Why not learn more about Spanish customs and traditions before you go.
 They’re fascinating!

 Learning Spanish will allow you to visit so many amazing places and maybe meet some very famous people.
 If you read celebrity magazines, you’ll know that plenty of Spanish-speakers are Hollywood stars.
-In both movies and TV shows, there are Spanish-speaking stars like Eva Longoria, Salma Hayek, and Penelope Cruz, to name a few.
+In both movies and TV shows, there are Spanish-speaking stars like Mar Anthony, Salma Hayek, and Penelope Cruz, to name a few.

-However, this challenge is worth it for the cultural exploits including:
+The challenge of learning Spanish is ultimately worth it for the cultural exploits.
+These include:

 Don Quijote still remains the most popular Spanish novel of all time and is the second most translated book of all time after the Bible.

 If you want to read the original version, you’ll have to learn Spanish and enjoy it as it was meant to be read.
 Remember, there are advantages to all Spanish learning methods, so the key is to find a method that works well for you.

 Spanish architecture is also a sight to behold.
 There are so many Spanish cities where you can enjoy Gothic architecture, especially when it comes to cathedrals.
 Spain’s numerous old universities are also marvels of architecture.
 You can find completely different architectural styles next to one another in your typical Spanish city.

 If you want to visit an architecturally-rich city, Barcelona is a good place to start.
 Whilst there, you can visit the Sagrada Familia, the famous unfinished cathedral designed by the Catalan architect Antoni Gaudi.
 The country’s capital, Madrid, is also home to plenty of architectural wonders.

 Barcelona is home to so many artistic wonders.
 (Source: pixabay.com)